affilirator/thekitchen-pot/src/content/blog/best-lunch-cooler-for-construction-workers.md

 The middle layer is primarily crucial as it is made of dense foam.
 The thicker it is, the better the insulation and the better the lunch cooler will be.

 The middle foam zone prevents heat from getting out of the box, thus keeping the inside warm or cold.
-If this layer functions optimally, you'll realize that the lunch cooler bag's outer layer cannot get hot even when you have hot food inside.
+If this layer functions optimally, you’ll realize that the lunch cooler bag’s outer layer cannot get hot even when you have hot food inside.
 The high-level insulation is what makes any lunch cooler box perform optimally.

 Additionally, the inner layer can reflect heat.
-It has a foil-like appearance that helps in retaining the food's thermal energy.
+It has a foil-like appearance that helps in retaining the food’s thermal energy.
 This feature ensures that no heat escapes from the bag, thus enabling your food to maintain its original temperature, moisture, and flavor.

 The lunch coolers also prevent the food from going bad, regardless of the surrounding temperatures.
 This feature has earned these boxes a recommendation by the [US Department of Agriculture (USDA)](https://www.usda.gov/media/blog/2019/08/13/use-insulated-lunch-bag-keep-meals-safe).